How to Classify Your AI System Under the EU AI Act

 If your system is not prohibited or high-risk, check whether it triggers transparency obligations under Article 50.
 These apply to:

-• Emotion recognition systems — People subjected to emotion recognition must be informed.
+Emotion recognition and biometric categorization systems.
+People subjected to these must be informed.

 Step 4: Classify as Minimal Risk